themouette/fossil-core/doc/getting-started.md

 // service in charge of rendering views.
-// Using a service allow to compute extra data to rendering method. var template = new Template({
+// Using a service allow to compute extra data to rendering method.
+// For instance it become possible to add helpers on a module basis. var template = new Template({
         engine: engine
     });